 After more than six years of working to bring funders and leaders together, the YVP Funder Learning Collaborative assembled a set of resources and shared them with all partners at the close of the Collaborative’s operations.
 These resources included funder reports, information on meaningful employment opportunities, event materials, and information on the structure and leadership of the Collaborative.

 State Street Foundation, State Street’s charitable arm, makes grants to nonprofits and nongovernmental organizations in 26 countries.
 The Foundation’s primary strategic focus is education and workforce development.

-The State Street Foundation believes the most effective way to improve the overall well-being of its communities is to help disadvantaged individuals earn and make a living.
-By keeping a sharp focus on education and work, The State Street Foundation brings lasting economic benefits to the communities where we live and work.
+State Street Foundation believes the most effective way to improve the overall well-being of its communities is to help disadvantaged individuals earn and make a living.
+By keeping a sharp focus on education and work, State Street Foundation brings lasting economic benefits to the communities where we live and work.

 Since 2010, the Foundation’s Impact Framework has guided its investing in high-performing nonprofits that are providing measurable results in the following categories: